psharp1289/psharp1289.github.io/initiate_planning.md

 ---
 layout: page
-title: How we infer when to plan
+title: How we infer when to start planning
 cover-img: /assets/img/initiate_cover.png
 ---